 Even if you think employees will be excited by the change, an empathetic approach is key because emotional reactions are common.
 In fact, many change management models, such as the Kübler-Ross Change Curve and Satir Change Model, focus specifically on managing emotional reactions to change.

-Examples of people-centric change
+Here are 3 examples of people-centric change

 Bringing on new team members requires onboarding and training, which can affect both the new hires and the established employees.
 Start with communication.
 Explain the reason for hiring new people.